 Telephone: (713) 439-1305View Seminar Location Website

 A limited amount of sleeping rooms are being held as a courtesy block.
-King Suite at $149.00 plus taxes.
+King Suite at $129.00 plus taxes.
+Cut off date is May 24, 2019.
 Please call the hotel and ask for the PGS Energy Training courtesy block.